anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 resources that may require vendor specific initialisation and setup" to be managed and consumed via standard interfaces.

-Figure 3-3 below shows the main building blocks of a Kubernetes networking solution:
+:numref:`Kubernetes Networking Architecture` below shows the main building blocks of a Kubernetes networking solution:

 -  **Kubernetes Control Plane**: this is the core of a Kubernetes Cluster - the apiserver, etcd cluster, kube-scheduler and the various controller-managers.
 The